The Best Examples of Customer Satisfaction Survey Questions in 2022+

 Here’s what a Net Promoter Score looks like;

-4. Milestone surveys: this survey is sent out based on certain milestones the user has accomplished with your product.
+This survey is sent out based on certain milestones the user has accomplished with your product.

 It differs from business to business.
 For some, this is sent out after their first purchase; other companies send out this survey after a certain amount is spent to celebrate the customer being with them.